wlv-rgcl/rgcl-blog/posts/_news/2022-09-01-RGCL-25th-anniversary-day19.md

 In our highlight series so far, we talked about awards, news coverage, research funding and projects, as well as the numerous collaborations RGCL has had throughout the years.
-In line with research excellence from our group, we could not not to talk about the multiple tools, datasets and demos RGCL has produced so far.
+In line with research excellence from our group, we could not not talk about the multiple tools, datasets and demos RGCL has produced so far.

 In a dedicated section of our website, called "**[Tools, Demos & Resources](https://rgcl.wlv.ac.uk/resources)**", we indexed about